-Romania: Transgaz is planning a loan for two year period8.
-July 2020. / SEE Energy News
+Romania: Transgaz is planning a loan for two year period, SEE Energy News

 In order to finance the necessary working capital for the ongoing projects, Romanian natural gas transmission system operator Transgaz plans to borrow some 60 million euros for a period of two years.